trang-n/trangnguyen/content/recent.md

 menu: "main"
 ---

-Below is a non-exhaustive list of my current projects/priorities.
-If you happen to be working on anything related, I'd love to hear from you to learn and/or collaborate.
+Below is a non-exhaustive list of my current projects and interests.
+If you happen to be working on anything related, I'd love to hear from you.

 ### Learning

-- R & Python Programming
-- Applied statistics and research design
+- Statistics and its applications
-- How to keep my plants from dying
+- Solving problems in R/Python
+- Contribute to open source projects
 - Classical Guitar
-- Read more about psychology and neuroscience
 - French & Spanish
+- How to keep my plants from dying

 ### Making

-- Building this minimalist blog/portfolio
+- This minimalist blog
-- Writing about things I learn/experience
 - Food from different cultures
-- Watercolor paintings
+- Surrealist paintings

+### Interested in

+- Board games creation
+- Song-writing
+- Woodworking
+- Winter sports (skiing/snowboarding)
+- Gardening